 For example, we package our oils and hydrosols separately instead of formulating them into a lotion or cream, removing the need for Solubilizers.
 Skin adores these products separately.

 I have a quick story, because I am by no means perfect... when I was reformulating the Manuka Rising Mask, I had a hard time with the consistency.
 The original mask was a blend of oil and honey, which don't naturally mix.
 I decided to remove the oil and find a water-based replacement, so I tried glycerin.
 It was a cop-out.
 I don't know what I was thinking.
 Within one use of testing, I realized it was terrible, low benefit and didn't meet my standards.
-I stripped that formula down to only the truly nourishing ingredients and said goodbye to glycerin forever.
+I stripped that formula down to only the truly nourishing ingredients.

 Being a formulator is a journey, I've gotten more skilled over time and gotten clarity in my beliefs.

-Glycerin - a Low Benefit Ingredient with questionable environmental ramifications
+Glycerin - an Ingredient with questionable environmental ramifications

-The "Basic B" of ingredients.
 This is a very common and popular and inexpensive ingredient in many skin care products.
 It's a natural compound found in every plant and animal on the planet.
-While glycerin has no known safety concerns or common side effects, in my opinion, Glycerine is a low-benefit ingredient.
+While glycerin has no known safety concerns or common side effects, in my opinion, Glycerine is a somewhat low-benefit ingredient.
 It's often touted as a moisturizer, humectant, emollient, and replenisher.
 I find that there are much more beneficial ingredients that do the same things, such as Honey, which is a wonderful humectant and moisturizer, as well as anti-bacterial, anti-inflammatory and helps with hyperpigmentation and acne.

 There's more, which just makes me not want to support the consumption of Glycerol even though it's not fully connected to cosmetic use.
 Glycerin is the main biproduct of biodiesel production.
 In an article by Sciencedirect.com, it states "The large amount of glycerol generated may become an environmental problem, since it cannot be disposed of in the environment".
 Although glycerol is non-toxic, it depletes oxygen content rapidly, meaning it can suffocate fish and other wildlife.
 Glycerol spills have been compared to oil spills by experts in a New York Times article.
 The article indicates that some producers are having problems complying with the environmental regulations due to the rapid growth of the biodiesel industry.
 Producers are looking for low cost-ways to clean and sell the glycerol bi-product but at this point it's quite prohibitive to do so.